An ancient form of body adornment, henna designs have many significant meanings.

 Henna placed on the top of the hands can be suggestive of protection and often includes shield designs.

-For men, the right hand is considered projective whereas the right hand is receptive and represents women.
+For men, the right hand is considered projective whereas the left hand for women is receptive.
 The feet are truly a spiritual place to henna, as they connect the body, mind and spirit with the earth.

 Popular Henna Design Meanings1.
 Sahasara: This ancient symbol unites the soul with a divine sense of force.